m-murasovs/places-i-ate/README.md

 # Plan

-## Backend

-1. Make it possible to add a review to a restaurant
-2. Deploy the Docker container and keep the server running

 ## Frontend

 1. Make it possible to find a restaurant from the list (or DB?)
 Search by title?